rlk/site/courses/csc3102/project2.md

 ## Programming Project 2

-The objective of this project is to implement breadth-first and depth-first traversals of a directed graph data structure.
+The objective of this project is to implement balanced binary search tree insertion and removal using the AVL tree algorithm.

-You may use any of the structures described in the textbook: the edge list, adjacency list, or the matrix data structure.
-See Chapter 13 of Goodrich (C++) or Chapter 14 of Goodrich (Java) for the details of the basic implementation.
-Be advised that the implementation given in the textbook is significantly overwrought for this application.

-In previous projects, you were required to use only your language's basic array data type as the basis for your implementation.
-In this project, however, you're free to use your language's standard vectors, lists, sets, maps, stacks, queues.
-(As of this writing, there is no graph data structure among the standard Java collections or the C++ STL.
-If your implementation has one, obviously you should *not* use it.)

-- (40 points) Implement a directed graph data structure class where each vertex is labeled with a single character.
+- (40 points) Implement an AVL tree class with *insert* and *remove* functions.
+Tree will hold records consisting of:

-	- Keep your class minimal.
-Implement only the operations that you need to produce the application described below.
-Any code that does not function will be considered "dead".
-This is a none-too-subtle requirement to encourage you to *understand* the code that you include instead of copying it from an external source.
+    - A name string
+    - An integer data value
+    - A height value

+    The name string should be used as the "key" value.
+That is, the tree should be organized alphabetically by name.

+    You're free to adapt the implementation given in Chapter 10 of the C++ textbook, or Chapter 11 of the Java textbook, or the functional-style implementation given in the course notes.
+The most effective implementation of this will define a class to represent a tree node and dynamically instantiate individual nodes as needed.
+It is *not* necessary to implement this data structure atop an array as with prior projects.

+    In the case of a duplicate insertion, insert on the left.
+In the case of a removal on a node with two internal children, replace with the successor (the maximum key in the right subtree).
+In the case where restructuring encounters two children of equal height, use either the LL or RR restructure instead of the LR or RL.

+- (10 points) Implement a recursive *show* function to print the AVL tree's keys and values to the screen, indented with four spaces per level to indicate depth.
+Like so:

+        Colin 3
+            Bonnie 2
+                Alex 1
+            Earl 5
+                Danielle 4
+                Fiona 6

+    Here, Colin is the root node, and Bonnie and Earl are its left and right children, etc.

-- (40 points) Using your graph class, implement a program that transforms its input as follows:
+- (30 points) Using your AVL tree class, implement a program that transforms its input as follows:

     - Read a sequence of lines.
 Each line will have one of the following forms.
 Respond accordingly.

-			add X Y

-		Ensure that vertices with label X and Y are present in the graph and add a directed edge from X to Y.
+            insert Alex 1

+        Insert the name Alex and the value 8 into the AVL tree.

-			remove X Y
+            remove Alex

-		Remove the edge from X to Y. Don't worry about removing any associated vertices.

-			breadth X

-		Print a breadth-first traversal of the graph beginning at the vertex labeled X.

-			depth X

-		Print a depth-first traversal of the graph beginning at the vertex labeled X.

-		There's a potential ambiguity in the traversals.
-When enumerating the adjacent vertices, **enumerate them in the order in which they appeared in the input**.
-With this stipulation, there exists exactly one correct output for each traversal.
+        Remove the name Alex and its value from the AVL tree.

+            show

+        Print the AVL tree to the screen, as indicated above.

     - For example, given the following input:

-			add A B
-			add A C
-			add B D
-			add D E
-			add E A
-			add E B
-			breadth A
-			depth A
+            insert Earl 5
+            insert Colin 3
+            insert Fiona 6
+            show
+            insert Bonnie 2
+            insert Danielle 4
+            show
+            insert Alex 1
+            show
+            remove Bonnie
-			remove A B
+            remove Alex
-			add B A
-			breadth B
-			depth B
+            show

-		The program will produce this output
+        The program should produce this output

-			A B C D E
-			A C B D E
-			B D A E C
-			B A C D E
+            Earl 5
+                Colin 3
+                Fiona 6
+            Earl 5
+                Colin 3
+                    Bonnie 2
+                    Danielle 4
+                Fiona 6
+            Colin 3
+                Bonnie 2
+                    Alex 1
+                Earl 5
+                    Danielle 4
+                    Fiona 6
+            Earl 5
+                Colin 3
+                    Danielle 4
+                Fiona 6

 - (10 points) Code quality matters.
 Consistent indentation, spacing, and brace placement are critical details that communicate structure.
 An appropriate level of in line comments are necessary to communicate function.
+As before, dead code is bad.
+So if you adapt an existing implementation, be certain that you understand it and remove any unused code.

 - (10 points) Test and submit your code on *classes.csc.lsu.edu* in the `prog2` directory, using the procedure described in [project 0](project0.html).
 Remember to include your name and your LSU email address.